1emd/1emd/README.md

 ## About Me

-I am a passionate beginner Python backend developer with a focus on Django.
+I am a Python backend developer with a focus on Django.
 I am based in Moscow, Russia.
 Here are some key details about me:

 - 💼 Completed Computer Science studies at https://practicum.yandex.ru
 - 🎓 Graduated from RUT(Russian University of Transport).